smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Metrics Collection.md

 - Integrated structured logging system into metrics collection framework
 - Updated metrics collector implementations to support enhanced logging capabilities
 - Added documentation for database preset handler integration and detailed phase timing metrics
+- Documented the refactoring of alert handling functionality to the AlertingService class
+- Updated references to alert statistics and active alerts methods to reflect their delegation to AlertingService

 ## Table of Contents
 1. [Metrics Collection System Overview](#metrics-collection-system-overview)